decentration/followgation/pallets/parachain-staking/README.md

     - decreasing stake.
 - Smarter proportional distribution of lazy stake.
 Currently we just distribute evenly, but we could look at the distribution the delegator we are following is making, and replicate how their distribute it proportionally.
 - Smarter ways to handle multiple multiple layers of follows.
-- Considerations for how to handle when the delegator
 - If the delegator unstakes, then we also undelegate, but there is no logic to re-delgate that stake.
 This would be a improvement.
 - If the delegator we are following is already delegating to one or more collators, then all of our stake is distributed to those, then if the delegator adds a new stake, we can handle that in some way.
 - If the user unstakes manually he still follows and delegator and must also unfollow.
 We can automate this.
 Having said that this could be a feature, where the delegator does the initial work, and then the lazy follower sculpts away what they don't want.